 Learn more about the Teaching with Primary Sources Program at CES.

-In 2015, Emerging America offered the free summer workshop: Forge of Innovation: The Springfield Armory and the Genesis of American Industry.
-Find exemplary curriculum and online exhibits from the workshop throughout our website.
-The next workshop is tentatively scheduled for July, 2018.
+Applications are now open to apply to the NEH for a fully-funded spot in the Emerging America July, 2019 workshop, Forge of Innovation: The Springfield Armory and the Genesis of American Industry.
+Find exemplary curriculum and online exhibits from the 2015 workshop throughout our website.

 Due to a lack of background knowledge and discipline-specific as well as general academic vocabulary, struggling learners often have great difficulty with history.
 Such students may include Special Education students, English Learners, Court-Involved youth, Students with Limited or Interrupted Formal Education, and Culturally and Linguistically Diverse learners.
 Building on the Collaborative’s experience with struggling learners, Emerging America offers courses and online resources to help teachers to support these students.